gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 ### 3. Your Background

+You might be able to achieve your goals more quickly with small tweaks if you...
-If you grew up talking like the LSAT...
-If your brain works like the LSAT works...
-If you studied formal logic... then you may be able to achieve your goals more quickly.
+- grew up talking like the LSAT talks;

-If the LSAT feels like a foreign language...
-If you're frequently befuddled even when you know what the right and wrong answers are...
-If you want a 7+ point increase... then you might need to do some fundamental brain re-wiring as you study, and that will take more time.
+- have a brain that works like the LSAT works; or
+- already studied formal logic.

+Your might need more time to rewire your brain if...
+- the LSAT seems to be speaking a foreign language;
+- after you check the answer, you can't tell why the wrong answers are wrong; or
+- you want a big, 7+ score increase.

 [curve]: ../resources/scores.html#the-curve
 [novice]: https://www.youtube.com/watch?v=a9-a_8hC17M